-Tracking pallets in the warehouse can be tricky, and if you’ve ever wondered how it works and the benefits behind it, you’re not alone.
-However, there are enormous advantages to warehouse pallet tracking as your product goes through the supply chain process.
-As we move into 2022 and continue to see increases in shipping and delivery demand, it’s even more important to be able to track a pallet.
-Moving products throughout your warehouse to shipping them out to the following location quickly and accurately tracking quantities and locations is key to optimizing warehouse performance.
+Tracking pallets in the warehouse can be tricky, and if you’ve ever wondered how it works and its benefits, you’re not alone.
+However, there are enormous advantages to warehouse pallet tracking as your product goes through the supply chain.
+As we continue to see increases in shipping and delivery demand, it’s even more important to be able to track a pallet.
+Achieving optimal warehouse performance entails quickly moving products in and out of your warehouse while tracking quantities and locations.

 What is Warehouse Pallet Tracking?

-To efficiently track your pallets, you will need to attach a barcode label, RFID tag and/or IoT sensors to your pallets.
-These tools provide visibility and insight into the product the pallet is carrying, its location, and its availability, including lots numbers, serial numbers, and quantities.
+To efficiently track your pallets, you must attach an identification tag like a barcode label to your pallets.
+These tools provide visibility and insight into the product the pallet is carrying, its location, and its availability, including lot numbers, serial numbers, and quantities.
 Warehouse pallet tracking allows you to take control of your stock and the grouping of items with a single identification tag as well as visibility in your Sage 100 ERP system.
 In turn, this will allow you to ensure the right products are sent to the production line in the right amounts.
 Quality assurance is one of the most comprehensive ways of saving time and money.

 How To Keep Track of Pallets: And It Can Benefit Your Supply Chain

-If you don’t currently have a process in place for tracking your pallets, it may appear as though they are a relatively inexpensive asset.
-However, the truth is, the cost adds up quickly, especially concerning your workforce’s time.
+If you don’t currently have a process for tracking your pallets, it may appear as though they are a relatively inexpensive asset.
+However, the costs add up quickly, especially concerning your workforce’s time.

 Want to save time and money?
-It’s estimated that some sectors lose up to 20 percent of their pallets per year, which is a significant expense by year-end.
+It’s estimated that some sectors lose up to 20 percent of their pallets yearly, a significant expense by year-end.
 Pallet tracking eliminates misplacement and errors and provides real-time locations.